 The very first thing you need to understand is that every emotion you feel is interconnected to each other.
 So, if you keep yourself disciplined enough to follow your trading plan, the chances are that you won’t get affected by this fear.

-We have always said this to new traders we meet and to our students, that forex market is full of opportunities, and the opportunities will never stop coming.
+I have always said this to new traders I meet and to my students, that the forex market is full of opportunities, and the opportunities will never stop coming.

 Fear of losing a trade